 In a 2012 story, Salon reported, "Despite a decline in global arms sales in 2010 due to recessionary pressures, the United States increased its market share, accounting for a whopping 53 percent of the trade that year.
 Last year saw the United States on pace to deliver more than $46 billion in foreign arms sales."[32]
 The military and arms industry also tend to contribute heavily to incumbent members of Congress.[33]

-The datagraphic focuses on the 20 largest US defense contractors based on the amount of their defense revenue.
+The datagraphic represents the 20 largest US defense contractors based on the amount of their defense revenue.
 Among these corporations, 53.5% of total revenues are derived from defense, and the median proportion is 63.4%; 6 firms derive over 75% of their revenue from defense.

-According to the Wikipedia entries for the companies, 11 of these corporations are located in the Washington metropolitan area, of which 5 are in Reston, Virginia.
+According to the Wikipedia entries for the companies, the headquarters of 11 of these corporations are located in the Washington metropolitan area, of which 5 are in Reston, Virginia.

 A thesis similar to the military–industrial complex was originally expressed by Daniel Guérin, in his 1936 book Fascism and Big Business, about the fascist government ties to heavy industry.
 It can be defined as, "an informal and changing coalition of groups with vested psychological, moral, and material interests in the continuous development and maintenance of high levels of weaponry, in preservation of colonial markets and in military-strategic conceptions of internal affairs."[35]
 An exhibit of the trend was made in Franz Leopold Neumann's book Behemoth: The Structure and Practice of National Socialism in 1942, a study of how Nazism came into a position of power in a democratic state.